Munfred/jambudrinks.com/README.md

 ## Products - Engenho Dom Tapparo

-Jambu Drinks distributes Dom Tapparo's extensive product lineup, which includes a selection of aged cachaças, the famous Caberé lineup, liqueurs, and cocktails.
+Jambu Drinks distributes Dom Tapparo's extensive product lineup, which includes a selection of aged cachaças, the famous Cabaré lineup, liqueurs, and cocktails.

 For information on all available products, download the [Dom Tapparo PDF catalogue](https://jambudrinks.com/domtapparo.pdf) or see below.

-Certain Dom Tapparo products may have a lead time, please email us at jambudrinks@gmail.com for precise lead times.
+Certain Dom Tapparo products may have a lead time, please email us at **jambudrinks@gmail.com** for precise lead times.
 ![dom tapparo aged cachaças](https://github.com/Munfred/jambudrinks.com/assets/12504176/be3689ef-f1ef-4131-bef7-27dd903bf8b2)

 ![dom tapparo liqueurs](https://github.com/Munfred/jambudrinks.com/assets/12504176/671bf51c-4ff9-4a03-a75c-7880733bb742)